Vyral/adam-rodriguez/_posts/2020-02-21-what-makes-fha-loans-so-popular.md

 <center><em>If you&rsquo;re a first-time homebuyer, it&rsquo;s time you learned about FHA loans.</em></center>

 <br>If you’re thinking of buying your first home, you may have heard of FHA loans.
 If not, you certainly will once you start working with a lender.
-These types of loans are one of the most popular, especially among first-time homebuyers.
+These types of loans are some of the most popular, especially among first-time homebuyers.

 What makes them so ideal?
 Should you consider using one for your home purchase?